mobify/workshop--adaptivejs-site-1x/README.md

         font-weight: bold;
     }
     ```
+**Remember** to add the `_price` file to the list of compontent to the component list in `/assets/styles/_components.scss`.
+Save both your files in the editor when you are done.

 10. View the potions category page in your browser.
 Refresh the page from Step 2 in the first Task in this README.